godspeedsystems/gs-documentation/docs/microservices-framework/config-and-mappings/config.md

 # Config
-## Config structure

 The configuration variables, along with their respective values, are specified within YAML files located in the `config/` directory.
 These variables are easily customizable to align with specific business use cases.
+### Config structure
 The default directory structure is outlined as follows

 ```
 ├── config
 │   ├── custom-environment-variables.yaml
 │   ├── default.yaml
+├
+├── .env
 ```

 ### File naming and Load order